gopi487krishna/FITS_primary_header/README.md

   }
 ```
 **getKeyword()** : Returns the keyword from the raw card along with its class and mulitvalued status
-**isRequiredKeywordInOrder** : Using the index determines whether the given keyword is in order or not.
+**isRequiredKeywordInOrder()** : Using the index determines whether the given keyword is in order or not.
 The interface for this function may change after sometime.
- **isMultivalued** : Returns
+ **isMultivalued()** : Returns true if a keyword is multivalued ( As of now only HISTORY and COMMENT keywords are multivalued in nature )
+ **parseValue()** : Parses the value from raw card based on keyword and keyword class and re

 Tips on Writing a custom parsing policy class :